Club Profile

 Rivalries

 Among all the Lancashire teams, Burnley and Blackburn Rovers agree that they hate each other the most.
 Those games are called East Lancashire derbies or Cotton Mill derbies, the teams being separated by just 19 miles and in former mill towns.
-Last year we neutrals were beyond thrilled that this one was back on; the local police, perhaps not so…
+As a neutral, we’re sad that this one is back off.

 Women's Team